Are Carbs Friend or Foe for Weight Loss? The Truth You Need to Know

-On the other hand when our insulin levels are low to moderate this is when our body is in a greater state to burn fat, fat can move freely from its cells and has a better chance of being used for energy.
-Once our insulin levels increase that fat that was roaming freely is pushed back into the fat cells along with the excess energy you have consumed.
+Conversely, when insulin levels are low to moderate, the body is in an optimal state to burn fat.
+In this state, fat can move more freely from fat cells and has a better chance of being used for energy.
+As insulin levels rise, however, the free fatty acids are pushed back into fat cells along with any excess energy that the body has consumed.

 Kim x